 You may also find a lot of iOS apps lurking in your iTunes library if you have been backing your iPhone up to the Mac (or if you ever have done so) and some of these can be pretty hefty.
 Remember once you have downloaded an app from the App Store you can always download it again without paying for it twice so don't worry about deleting any that appear here.

-If they are on your Mac, the iOS apps can be found in the iTunes folder, which is in your Music folder.
+If there are any on your Mac, the iOS apps can be found in the iTunes folder, which is in your Music folder in your Home directory (Home > Users > Music > iTunes > Mobile applications).

-Alternatively open the Notification Centre by clicking on the bullet list icon on the top right of your screen and remove any Widgets from the Today view, for example Stocks.
+In newer versions of macOS, open the Notification Centre by clicking on the bullet list icon on the top right of your screen and remove any Widgets found under the Today view, for example Stocks.
 To do so, click on Edit at the bottom of the screen and click on the red minus icon.

 Make sure your software is up to date